gadget-inc/mobx-quick-tree/README.md

 Creating asynchronous actions using generators works as follow:

 - The action needs to be marked as generator, by postfixing the function keyword with a \* and a name (which will be used by middleware), and wrapping it with flow
+- The action still needs to be wrapped in the `@action` decorator
+- For type safety, the action needs to explicitly take a `this` argument with the type of the model (this is a typescript limitation with type inference across these instance functions)

+Your flow action function can do all the normal things that an `async` function can do, but you call async functions a bit differently.

 - The action can be paused by using a yield statement.
 Yield always needs to return a Promise.
 - If the promise resolves, the resolved value will be returned from the yield statement, and the action will continue to run
 - If the promise rejects, the action continues and the rejection reason will be thrown from the yield statement